 Write the number of courses you are planning to do here.
-A Write the number of learners per course here. В Multiply the two figures $(A \times B)$ and write the figure here. С Write the length of your course in hours here.
-D Multiply the two figures above $(C \times D)$ and write the figure here.
-E Multiply the last figure by £8 (E x £8) Total funding =
+A Write the number of learners per course here. В Multiply the two figures (A x B) and write the figure here. С Write the length of your course in hours here.
+D Multiply the two figures above (C x D) and write the figure here.
+E Multiply the last figure by £8 (E x £8) or £12 (E x £12) Total funding =

-Appendix B - Assessment criteria and weighting Expression of Interest stage
+Appendix B - Assessment criteria and weighting

+Expression of Interest stage